 Pages are created and stored in the

-website workspace.
-The Website menu in AdminCentral displays the contents of this workspace as a site hierarchy.
-Here you can add pages and move them around in the hierarchy.
+website workspace as a site hierarchy.
+Here you can add pages and move them around.

-Pages on a site are displayed in a tree.
-Each site tree has a root page (typically the home page) and child pages.
-The work area where the tree is displayed has five columns by default:
+Pages on a site are displayed in a hierarchical tree.
+Each site tree has a root page (home page) and child pages.

-- Page is the page name.
-JCR node naming restrictions apply, meaning some characters are not allowed in page names.
+- Page: Name of the JCR node.
+JCR character restrictions apply to the name, meaning some characters are not allowed in page names.
 Invalid characters are automatically substituted with a hyphen.
-The page name is used to create the page URL.
+The page name is used in the URL.
 The convention is to use lower-case words separated by hyphens, for example

-- Title is the page title displayed to visitors.
-It may be different from the name and can contain any character.
+- Title: Displayed to visitors.
+It may be different from the page name and can contain any character.
 The title string is used in the HTML

 titleelement, in the